Benchmarks

 At one thread the two are comparable (both are alignment-bound: directional 1581 s Perl vs 1656 s

-falling while CPU cost keeps climbing (to roughly 17,000–18,000 core-seconds at 32 cores), because the
+time stops falling while CPU cost keeps climbing (to roughly 17,000–18,000 core-seconds at 32 cores), because the

 extra Bowtie 2 threads finish quickly and then wait on the serial Perl wrapper.
 The Rust wrapper is